 What is botulinum toxin type A?

-Botulinum toxin type A (also known as Botox™) is a medicine used to help muscles relax.
-A surgeon injects it into the bladder wall in the clinic.
-During the procedure, the surgeon inserts a special tube with a camera (called a cystoscope) into the urethra to inject the medication into the muscle of the bladder.
-The injection can be done under nitrous sedation if needed.
+Botulinum toxin type A (commonly known as Botox®) is an injectable medicine that can be used to help muscles relax.
+It can be injected into the urinary sphincter (the muscle that controls the flow of urine) to relax the muscles in the area and allow urine to empty from the bladder.
+During the injection procedure, a surgeon inserts a special tube with a camera (called a cystoscope) into the urethra to inject the botulinum toxin into the urinary sphincter.
+The procedure can be done under nitrous oxide sedation if needed.

 What should I expect before the injection procedure?

-If you have any questions about your upcoming procedure, please call the Urology team.
+Please contact the Urology team if you have any questions about your upcoming procedure.

 What should I expect after the injection procedure?

-Your urologist may instruct you to change your bladder medications after the procedure.
-Please follow these instructions.
+Your urologist may instruct you to change your bladder medications or routine following an injection procedure.

 Your Care Team

-Regular follow-up is essential after this procedure.
-Please attend your follow-up appointments with your urology provider so we can monitor your bladder health.
-Please call Gillette Telehealth (651) 229-3890 or our Urology team if you have any questions or concerns.
+Regular follow-up after this procedure is important.
+Please attend your follow-up appointments with your urology provider so they can monitor your bladder health.
+Please call Gillette Telehealth Nursing (651) 229-3890 or contact Gillette Children's Urology team if you have any questions or concerns.

 This information is for educational purposes only.
 It is not intended to replace the advice of your health care providers.
 If you have any questions, talk with your doctor or others on your health care team.
 If you are a Gillette patient with urgent questions or concerns, please contact Telehealth Nursing at 651-229-3890.